Mrelliot11/DeckBoss/Project Proposal.md

 To minimize these issues, we are going to try to stick to a schedule of work.
 We are going to be delegating out tasks to different members, to ensure that our work doesn't overlap and that merge conflicts can be avoided.
 We are also going to ensure that everyone's coding environment is set up properly, as to make sure there are no issues there.
 Since we are using a simple tech stack for web dev, it should be easier, so the main points to check will be git and heroku set ups.

-Node.JS is going to be slightly new to a couple members of the team but with our collective familiarity with javascript we will be able to troubleshoot fairly easily.
-Having already done the skeleton site using a Node.js app on heroku, our team has a fairly good start to get going with.
+Node.JS and Express.JS is going to be slightly new to a couple members of the team but with our collective familiarity with javascript we will be able to troubleshoot fairly easily.
+Having already done the skeleton site using a Node/Express app on heroku, our team has a fairly good start to get going with.

 So far, unless there are schedule changes, all members will be available throughout the term to work on this project.